Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

-As a consequence of Katok's result, in order to go beyond the purely singular maximal spectral type for smooth area-preserving flows on the torus, one must allow the existence of singularities for the flow.
-Our main result in this paper is the following
+The {\it lowest dimensional setting} that can be investigated for dynamical complexity after circle diffeomorphisms is that of multi-valued Hamiltonian flows on surfaces.
+In the absence of periodic orbits, these flows can be viewed as reparametrizations of minimal translation flows on the torus.
+Combining Kolmogorov's result on the linearizability of Diophantine flows, and the theory of periodic approximations, A.~Katok~\cite{katok} proved that sufficiently smooth reparametrizations of linear flows on the torus are actually rigid.
+In particular, the maximal spectral type of smooth conservative flows of the torus without periodic orbits is always purely singular.

-\begin{theorem} There exists a smooth area-preserving flow on $\T^2$ with exactly one singularity, with Lebesgue maximal spectral type. \end{theorem}
+As a consequence of Katok's result, in order to go beyond the purely singular maximal spectral type for smooth conservative flows on the $2$-torus, one must allow the existence of singularities for the flow. {When there is just one singularity, the phase portrait is actually similar to that of a minimal translation flow, apart from one orbit that contains the saddle point which acts as a stopping point (see Figure \ref{kochergin}).
+Our result shows that in this situation the maximal spectral type can indeed be Lebesgue even in this `almost one-dimensional' setting. }